 - Grant Panel Reviews: February-March 2018

 - Winner Notification: Late March to Early April 2018

 The Office of the Provost and the Research & Innovation Office are pleased to announce approximately $1 million is available to stimulate new and exciting areas of research and creative activity with high impact and return on investment potential.
-Innovative Seed Grants are available up to $50,000 each, and of the $1 million, $250,000 is set aside to support Grand Challenge projects.
+Research & Innovation Seed Grants (RISG), formerly the Innovative Seed Grant Program, are available up to $50,000 each, and of the $1 million, $250,000 is set aside to support Grand Challenge projects.

 - Support collaborative interdisciplinary initiatives;

 - Take investigators in creative, and sometimes high-risk, high-reward directions including team development proposals for future large collaborative research projects;

 - Have tangible payoffs in terms of future funding, scholarly or artistic impact.

 In 2017, a program record 112 proposals were received and 23 new grants for a total of $1.1 million were awarded to Boulder faculty across disciplines.
 Since 2006, RISG has awarded more than $11 million to 261 faculty researchers and research teams for research, scholarship, and creative projects.

 Proposed projects may take a variety of forms but must represent an investment in the future research, scholarly, or artistic vitality of the university.
 Proposals are judged in categories designed to allow faculty from all disciplines with the opportunity to compete successfully, even if their discipline is not traditionally connected to sponsored research.
 Proposals can come from any discipline at the university with those involving interdisciplinary collaboration among CU faculty and projects in emerging fields being particularly welcome.